Timing

 After you connect, you'll receive quarterly utility bills.

-What fees will I pay in 2022 if I connect?
+What fees will I pay in 2024 if I connect?

-If you connect to the system in 2022, you will pay three types of fees this year:
+You will pay three types of fees this year:

-LOCAL IMPROVEMENT FEE $505.37 added to your annual property tax bill (assuming you didn't prepay the full fee in April 2021)
+LOCAL IMPROVEMENT FEE | $505.37 added to your annual property tax bill (assuming you didn't prepay the full fee in April 2021) |

-CITY OF WINNIPEG CONNECTION FEE $3,000 for 5/8" water meters (or more in later years)
+CITY OF WINNIPEG CONNECTION FEE | $3,200 for 5/8" water meters ($3200 in 2024; $3400 in 2025; 3500 in 2026; $3700 in 2027) |

-QUARTERLY UTILITY BILLSWill vary by household
+QUARTERLY UTILITY BILLS | Will vary by household |

-What fees will I pay in 2022 if I DON'T connect?
+What fees will I pay in 2024 if I DON'T connect?

-If you don't connect in 2022, you will pay one fee this year:
+If you don't connect in 2024, you will pay one fee this year:

-LOCAL IMPROVEMENT FEE $505.37 added to your annual property tax bill (assuming you didn't prepay the full fee in April 2021)
+LOCAL IMPROVEMENT FEE | $505.37 added to your annual property tax bill (assuming you didn't prepay the full fee in April 2021) |

 Once you're connected, you'll begin paying quarterly utility bills.